instancio/instancio/website/docs/getting-started.md

     For this reason, it is only guaranteed to work with the JUnit version declared in the project's [pom.xml](https://github.com/instancio/instancio/blob/main/pom.xml).
     Support for older versions of Junit 5 is on a best-effort basis and is not guaranteed.

+### Versioning

+Instancio version numbers adhere to the `MAJOR.MINOR.PATCH` format.

+- Major versions are generally reserved for significant features and breaking changes.
+- Minor and Patch versions include bug fixes, smaller new features, but may also include minor breaking changes.

+In other words, the project does **not** follow [Semantic Versioning](https://semver.org/), though the versioning scheme loosely resembles it.